Teacher of Music - Secondary

 Purpose of the job:

-Melior Community Academy are looking to appoint a dynamic, inspirational, hard-working Teacher of Music to join our academy team in September 2020.
-This is a full time, permanent role.
+Melior Community Academy are looking to appoint a dynamic, inspirational, hard-working Teacher of Food Music to join our academy team in September 2022 on a full-time permanent basis.

 Are you a passionate and hardworking teacher with high expectations?
 Can you inspire highly motivated pupils?
 Can you create an exciting and vibrant learning environment that fosters a love for learning and enables all pupils to exceed expectations?
 Do you want to develop as an outstanding classroom practitioner?
 Do you want to work where CPD is a priority and where all staff feel valued and flourish?
 If your answer is ‘Yes’, then Melior Community Academy could be the school for you.